Disc Brake

 -

-The number of elements in the vector must be the same as the number of elements in the specified vector for the Temperature parameter;
+The number of elements in the vector must be the same as the number of elements in the specified vector for the Temperature parameter.;

 -

-The values are monotonically increasing;
+The values are monotonously increasing;

 -